Rehab Centers North Platte, NE

 • Personal physician/health care provider

-• Counseling for families, group counseling and marital/couples counseling
+• Counseling for individuals, counseling for groups and counseling for families

-• Anger management, trauma counseling and substance use counseling approach
+• Anger management, 12-step rehab and substance use counseling approach

 Region Ii Human Services - 50.6 miles from North Platte, NE

-Region Ii Human Services is a residential substance use treatment center in Ogallala, Nebraska that is situated in the 69153 zip code.
-It offers outpatient treatment and regular outpatient treatment.
-Region Ii Human Services accommodates people with trauma and co-occurring addiction and mental health treatment.
+Region Ii Human Services is an inpatient substance use rehabilitation center in Ogallala, NE that is located in the 69153 zip code.
+It includes regular outpatient treatment and outpatient treatment.
+Region Ii Human Services can accommodate dual diagnosis treatment and people with trauma.

 Address: 401 West 1st Street, Ogallala, NE 69153 in Keith County